 In addition to our mandatory image requirements detailed in the listing guidelines, here's our top tips for product imagery that is most effective for online sales:

-3. Natural lighting.
 Let customers clearly see your produce in the most flattering of light - natural light.
 Avoid those artificial strip lights and also somewhat ironically taking photos outside does not work well either.
 Instead find a window with plenty of natural light and set-up a table next to it.
-If you don't have light reflector a large white board can do a good job of reflecting back the natural light on the shadow areas.
+If you don't have a light reflector a large white board can do a good job of reflecting back the natural light on the shadowy areas.

 If you're doing the photos yourself spending a few pounds on a portable photography studio/ light tent is money well spent.
 See this example.

-6. Add more than one photo.
-Beyond choosing the right main image that best shows off your product do also add more images.
-Use the additional photos to show everything you can about your product and answer any potential questions.
+Lisings with multiple images consistently see higher sales conversion.
+Quite simply, show buyers everything you can with additional images on your listings.
 This depends on the nature of the product - show buyers your produce in use, in it's packaging, in all available size/colour/flavour variations referenced in your listing etc. Even add images of it being made if that is a key part of the product story.

 Photographers we recommend